TomSmeets/quest-for-nothing/doc/memory.md

 ### Conclusion
 This is not good.

 While we don't have to think about freeing it actually complicates memory by making me think constantly of coping.
-Also it is very inefficient.
+Also, it is very inefficient.
-If your game uses ~10MB of memory and runs at 144 FPS you would need a memory throughput of 1.4 GB/s.
+If your game uses ~10 MB of memory and runs at 144 FPS you would need a memory throughput of 1.4 GB/s.

 While we can combine all memory updates in this copy.
-However the overhead of copying the data.
+However, the overhead of copying the data.
 Basically garbage collection.

 This could also be achieved with Flexible Arenas